Tinram/RND64/ReadMe.md

 On Linux, `write()` can be up to 4 times faster than `fwrite()` on some machines (using a single-threaded version of RND64, with file descriptor unclosed).
 However, `write()` will only transfer a maximum of 2.1GB, even on 64-bit systems [[write(2)](http://man7.org/linux/man-pages/man2/write.2.html)]. `fwrite()` does not have this limitation, and 4GB+ output is what I sought.

-Multi-threading has its own speed impacts, with thread-waiting and multiple memory buffers being combined.
+Multi-threading has its own speed impacts, such as thread-waiting and data streams being combined.

 ## Credits